dotnet/roslyn/docs/features/string-literals-data-section.md

 The utf8 string literal encoding emit strategy emits `ldsfld` of a field in a generated class instead.

-For every string literal, a unique internal static class is generated which
+For every string literal, a unique internal static class is generated which:
-- has name composed of `<S>` followed by a hex-encoded SHA-256 hash of the string,
+- has name composed of `<S>` followed by a hex-encoded XXH128 hash of the string,
-- lives in the global namespace,
+- lives in the global namespace (for consistency with other compiler-generated types),
 - has one `.data` field which is emitted the same way as for [explicit u8 string literals][u8-literals],
 - has one `string` field which is initialized in a static constructor of the class.